Latvijas Neatkarīgā Televīzija: History

+On 8 August 2007, Rupert Murdoch's News Corporation acquired 100% of LNT and 70% of its sister channel TV5 for an undisclosed sum.

 On 9 January 2012 it was announced that the channel would be bought by the media conglomerate Modern Times Group together with the Russian language channel TV5 and the Latvian Music Channel (now: Channel 2) for an undisclosed sum.
 The move was later approved by the Council of Competitiveness of Latvia on the condition that TV3, which MTG already owned, and LNT would retain independent news boards for at least five years.

 Since October 2017 the channel was a part of All Media Baltics, a company owned by investment firm Providence Equity Partners.
 LNT, as with other channels of the All Media Baltics group in the Baltic states, switched to HD broadcasting on 26 July 2018.

 On 8 November 2019, it was announced that the channel LNT would be replaced by a new channel for women named TV3 Life, a sister channel of TV3.
 On 1 December 2019, the very last edition of LNT News aired.
 On 1 January 2020, LNT had new idents.
 On 1 March 2020, LNT was replaced with TV3 Life.